 Proper maintenance and care is your best defense against summer heat.
 Keep your car in top shape this summer season, here’s how to protect your car from the summer sun and heat.

-Protecting your car’s exterior from sun and warm temperatures
+Protecting your car’s exterior and paint from sun and warm temperatures

 The first step is to make sure you wash your car’s exterior frequently in a shady spot outside your home.
 A good exterior wash cleans off pollution, road oils and grime.
-Never use dish detergent or harsh soap, instead use cleaning products, including a soft cotton cloth, especially made for vehicles.
+Never use dish detergent or harsh soap, instead use cleaning products specially made for vehicles and a soft cotton cloth.
 If you have stubborn road tar or even dead bugs stuck on the exterior, you may require some special removal products.
 Dry the car thoroughly with a soft cloth or towel to remove minerals and prevent water spots.

 The next step is to wax your car.
 Waxing is a crucial step in protecting your car, as it creates a barrier between your car’s paint and the elements, both natural and unnatural.
 While waxing can be a bit of a chore, it’s a much easier task with an inexpensive buffing machine.
 It’ll actually make it easier to wash the next time as it helps prevent grease and tar from locking in place.